SeC-Hikit/Hikit/README.md

 The service will be available at `http://localhost:8990/api/v<N>` (where `<N>` stands for the version number)

 ### Production
-As for production, Hikit takes advantage of a Keycloak instance, as it does not implement user and roles natively.
+Hikit takes advantage of a Keycloak instance, as it does not implement user and roles natively.
 In order to configure a Keycloak instance, see the Keycloak official documentation.

 ### Properties